Edoardoba/test/create_a_card.md

 Special type of chart that shows your results on map

 # Compare
-- compare with second query?
+Compare the results with a second query

 # Table
 Show the results from your NL query as a Table